 The amount of prescribed burning is expected to vary each year based on weather conditions.
 The majority of prescribed burning will be conducted from January to March; however, burning may continue into April if suitable burning conditions allow.
-Late growing-season burns may also be needed to reduce the encroachment of woody vegetation and invasive species in native grasslands, early successional habitat, and forested habitat.
-The Park could conduct prescribed burning to approximately 200 acres April 1 to

-April 30, approximately 400 acres August 1 to November 14, and approximately 1,200 acres November 15 to March 31.
+Fall and IL ate growing-season burns may also be needed to reduce the encroachment of woody vegetation and invasive species in native grasslands, early successional habitat, and forested habitat.
+This burning will generally be conducted between mid-October and January.
+The Park could conduct prescribed burning to approximately 200 acres April 1 to April 30, approximately 400 acres August 1 to November 14, and approximately 1,200 acres November 15 to March 31.
 However, the annual acres of prescribed burning, when combined, will not exceed approximately 1,280 acres per year.
 No prescribed burning will occur from May 1 to July 31.